worl2997/Domain_based_OD_Framework/README.md

 The purpose of this project is to implement a framework that automatically downloads and learns a dataset based on a user-specified class.

-## work in progress
+## Work in progress..
 - COCO dataset API will be updated
-- Yolov4 model will be updated
+- Yolov4 module will be updated
 - pytorch -> onnx -> tensorRT based model transformation module will be updated

 ### Environment